pytorch/pytorch/docs/source/notes/distributed_autograd.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each forward and backward pass that uses distributed autograd is assigned a unique ``Distributed Autograd Context`` and this context has a globally unique ``autograd_context_id``.
+Each forward and backward pass that uses distributed autograd is assigned a unique :class:`torch.distributed.autograd.context` and this context has a globally unique ``autograd_context_id``.
 This context is created on each node as needed.

 This context serves the following purpose:

 1. Multiple nodes running distributed backward passes might accumulate gradients on the same tensor and as a result the ``.grad`` field of the tensor would have gradients from a variety of distributed backward passes before we have the opportunity to run the optimizer.
-This is similar to calling `torch.autograd.backward`_ multiple times locally.
-In order to provide a way of separating out the gradients for each backward pass, the gradients are accumulated in the ``Distributed Autograd Context`` for each backward pass.
+This is similar to calling :meth:`torch.autograd.backward` multiple times locally.
+In order to provide a way of separating out the gradients for each backward pass, the gradients are accumulated in the :class:`torch.distributed.autograd.context` for each backward pass.
 2. During the forward pass we store the ``send`` and ``recv`` functions for each autograd pass in this context.
 This ensures we hold references to the appropriate nodes in the autograd graph to keep it alive.
 In addition to